Ingredients

 For the crepe

-Combine all ingredients in a nutribullet type blender or other blender and stir slightly to moisten the dry ingredients.
+• Combine all ingredients in a nutribullet type blender or other blender and stir slightly to moisten the dry ingredients.
 Blend thoroughly into a thin, smooth batter.
+Refrigerate the batter to chill for about 2 hours.
+Crepe batter will keep covered in the fridge for about a week.

-Lightly oil a skillet or crêpe pan, pour 1⁄4 cup of the batter in a circular pattern.
+• Lightly oil a skillet or crêpe pan, whisk the batter, if it is too thick add water.
+It should be about the consistency of heavy cream.
+Pour 1⁄4 cup of the batter in a circular pattern.
 Tilt the pan to spread the batter evenly into a sheer round, about 10 inches in diameter.

-Griddle over medium-high heat for about 2-6 minutes or until the edges curl up a bit, the top is set (dry), and the bottom is lightly golden-browned.
+• Griddle over medium-high heat for 1-2 minutes or until the edges curl up a bit, the top is set (dry), and the bottom is lightly golden-browned.
+Flip and cook the other sided if possible for about 30 seconds.
 Allow to cool slightly to make it easier for the crepe to slide out of the pan.

 Be patient!
 It took me a few wasted crepes to figure out how to get them to set and then how to get them out of the pan.
 Each time will get easier.